OlivierSohn/hamazed/BACKLOG.md

+- when constructing the graph, we can detect single node components, return a minimum amount of components.

+- benchmark IntMap vs. Map Int (use it where it makes sense)

 - in test, automate finding the best strategy: take average of different seeds: budget time equally, i.e if a test took a very long time to run with a given seed,